andrew-vant/romtool/README.md

 - Examine and manipulate ROM headers.
 Useful for identifying or organizing ROMs.

-Romlib isn't magic; it does need to be told where to find the data it is going to extract or patch.
+Romtool isn't magic; it does need to be told where to find the data it is going to extract or patch.
 For this it needs a "rom map", which at the moment is a set of TSV files specifying the location and format of the data structures in the ROM, and the relationships between them.
-My hope is that maps for romlib can eventually serve as well-defined, machine-readable documentation of how different games' internals are structured.
+My hope is that maps for romtool can eventually serve as well-defined, machine-readable documentation of how different games' internals are structured.

-Romlib and romtool are late-alpha/early-beta.
-They're *probably* usable, but their behavior may still change before a 1.0 release.
+Romtool is late-alpha/early-beta.
+It's *probably* usable, but its behavior may still change before a 1.0 release.
 While the commands documented in this file work as described, other commands listed in `romtool --help` may not.

 ## Installation